 In addition, most African states could substantially meet their electricity demands through expansion of hydropower.

 Professor Holden added: “The study offers a path to develop more sustainable global hydropower, enabling it to play a larger role in future energy resources while reducing negative impacts on the environment and societies.”

 The analysis can be downloaded from the Nature Water website.
 The authors from the University of Leeds contributing to the study were Professors Joe Holden and Lee Brown, from the School of Geography, and Professor Dominick Spracklen, from the School of Earth and Environment.
 International collaborators involved academics in China, Thailand, Europe, Singapore and the US.

-To get more details, please contact David Lewis in the press office at the University of Leeds: firstname.lastname@example.org
+For further information, please contact David Lewis in the Press Office at the University of Leeds by email on firstname.lastname@example.org.

 Top image: Adobe images